Kevin Simm: 2008–2015: Brand New and Liberty X return

 In 2007 Simm signed with the independent label Jamdown Records and started recording his first solo work.
 On 3 October 2008 he released his debut studio album, Brand New, first only in Japan and two years later in Europe.
 The title song was released as the lead single and had a music video directed by Fatty Soprano.
 From 2009 to 2012 Simm performed live at festivals and pubs.

 In 2013 Simm reunited with Liberty X for ITV2's reality show The Big Reunion, along with other pop groups of their time – B*Witched, Honeyz, 911, Five and Atomic Kitten – to solve past problems and do a live performance at the London Hammersmith Apollo on 26 February.
 Due to the success, Liberty X returned for a full tour between 2013 and 2014.
-In 2017, Heaton, Jessica Taylor and Kelli Young reformed Liberty X again, but as a three-piece girl group, without Kevin and Tony.

 2016–2017: The Voice UK and Recover

 In 2016, Simm auditioned for the fifth series of The Voice UK singing a soulful version of Sia's "Chandelier".
 All four coaches – will.i.am, Ricky Wilson, Boy George and Paloma Faith – turned their chairs for him and he chose to join Faith's team.
 Simm lost against Faith Nelson in the battle rounds and was nearly eliminated from the competition, but was stolen by Wilson, joining his team for the knockout rounds.
 He won the season of The Voice UK on 9 April.